Restricted Free Agent In The NHL Explained

 A qualifying offer is a contract extension to an RFA by his current team, in which the RFA will receive a minimal raise from his previous contract offer.
 Qualifying offers are proposals to players after the end of their entry-level contract (before they qualify as an unrestricted free agent) or after the end of one qualifying offer.

 A qualifying offer in the NHL must be for at least a year.
 In other words, the qualifying offer can last the duration the player is an RFA.
-A player automatically becomes an unrestricted free agent if a team does not give a qualifying offer as an RFA on their roster.
+A player automatically becomes an unrestricted free agent if a team does not make a qualifying offer as an RFA on their roster.

 There are four key points to consider about qualifying offers.